TITHI-KHAN/ATS-GPT/README.md

 ### a.
 Open Terminal

 Make sure you’re in the **root directory** of the project.
-You can check through
+You can confirm this by running:

 ```bash
 pwd
 ```

-to see if the final repository is "ATS-GPT".
+The output should end with **ATS-GPT**, indicating you’re in the correct directory.

 ### b.
 Install `virtualenv`